 This is my LBD, I made about 20 or more years ago.
 It was a very simple pattern.
 I used silk fabric and the total cost of this dress was around $25.00 dollars.
 I have worn this dress many times over the years and I still wear it.

 A wardrobe essential indeed.
 I have decided to sew a new dress.
 I think after this many years of the same dress, I am due for a new one.
+My inspiration for a new Little Black Dress is below, the pattern that I will use to create a new dress.

 Happy Sewing :)